KiCad/kicad-source-mirror/Documentation/development/coding-style-policy.md

 like `p_module` would only make that harder to discern.

 ## 2.7 Accessing Member Variables and Member Functions ## {#accessing_members}
-We do not use “`this->`” to access either member variables or member functions from within the containing class.
+We do not use `this->` to access either member variables or member functions from within the containing class.
 We let C++ perform this for us.

+## 2.8 Use of 'auto' ##
+We do -not- use `auto` to reduce repetition.
+We do use it to increase readability.
+This generally means -only- use `auto` where std::lib gets overly verbose (such as iterators or `std::make_shared`), or when not using `auto` would cause line-wraps that can't otherwise be avoided.

 # 3. Commenting # {#commenting}
 Comments in KiCad typically fall into two categories: in line code